 While in college, Ishida developed an admiration for Greek philosophers’ poetry and old films.
 Fostering her interest in different creative mediums, she began refining the distinct choreography process that she still uses today.

-“Before I start choreographing, I write a script,” shares Ishida.
+“Before I start choreographing, I write a script,” Ishida explained.
 “Then I get into a studio and start working out movement based on the emotional context of what’s going on and how the characters are interacting with each other.”

 Now or Never